haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 # Evidence acquisition & integrity

-Digital forensics is concerned with "_analyzing digital evidence in a manner that is legally acceptable in any legal proceedings_", thus [evidence integrity](https://www.isaca.org/resources/white-papers/overview-of-digital-forensics) is key.<br />
+Digital forensics is concerned with "analyzing digital evidence in a manner that is legally acceptable in any legal proceedings", thus [evidence integrity](https://www.isaca.org/resources/white-papers/overview-of-digital-forensics) is key.<br />

+Before touching any system:

+- confirm you have written permission to collect data from it
+- define the scope: which systems, what evidence, what time range
+- assign an evidence custodian to maintain the chain of custody
+- prepare the forensic workstation:
+  - write blocker, imaging tools, and hashing tools ready
+  - storage media wiped
+- make note of every step taken in a documentation template

 After an incident has been identified and scoped, next comes the evidence collection phase.<br />
 Collected evidence must:

 - be relevant and of consequence to proving or disproving a hypothesis
 - have its integrity preserved
 - be thoroughly documented

+Choosing a collection tool depends on:

+- is the system live or offline?
+- what is the target OS?

 ## Preserving integrity